rivermont/spidy/README.md

  - saveCount (int): The number of processed links after which to autosave.

 ### Windows (Command Line)
-Use cd to navigate to the spidy's directory located in, then run the `makefiles.bat`.
+Use `cd` to navigate to the directory spidy's located in, then run the `makefiles.bat`.
 This will create all of the neccessary files if they don't already exist.

 > python crawler.py True False crawler_todo.txt crawler_done.txt crawler_log.txt 100